silencht/teleimager/README.md

   #   - type "opencv":    supports video_id, serial_number, physical_path
   #   - type "uvc":       supports video_id, serial_number, physical_path

-  # If camera's serial_numbers is unique, you could just use serial_number to identify them.
+  # - If camera's serial_numbers is unique, you could just use serial_number to identify them.
 Unfortunately,
   #   some (low-cost) cameras may have the same serial_number.
 In this case, you could use physical_path to identify them.
-  # So, if you are sure that camera would always be plugged into the same USB port, you could use physical_path.
+  # - So, if you are sure that camera would always be plugged into the same USB port, you could use physical_path.
   #   physical_path is the most robust way to identify a camera, but it is not flexible:
   #   if you change camera to plug into another USB port, then you need to change the physical_path in the config file.
-  # Finally, video_id is the most fragile way to identify a camera, because it may change when camera plug in order changes.
+  # - Finally, video_id is the most fragile way to identify a camera, because it may change when camera plug in order changes.
-  # But if you just want to use video_id, make sure to set physical_path and serial_number to null.
+  #   but if you just want to use video_id, please make sure to set physical_path and serial_number to null!
+  #   once you specify either `physical_path` or `serial_number`, the system will no longer fall back to searching by `video_id`.
+  #   ——— even if no camera matches the given path/serial.
   video_id: 2                    # according to the discovery result, you could find the UVC Camera2's video_path is /dev/video2
   serial_number: 01.00.00        # you could find the UVC Camera2's serial_number is 01.00.00
   physical_path: null            # you could find the UVC Camera2's physical_path is /sys/devices/pci0000:00/0000:00:14.0/usb1/1-11/1-11.1/1-11.1:1.0